Our strategic purpose

 It is now widely accepted that the workplace needs to become more diverse and inclusive and there is much more that the business community can do to lead the change.

-We hope that by increasing the number of supportive senior business leaders, the current majority of whom are male, as change agents, and by sharing best practice and ideas which make a difference, we can help accelerate the change we all want to see.
+We hope that by increasing the number of supportive senior business leaders as change agents, and by sharing best practice and ideas which make a difference, we can help accelerate the change we all want to see.

 The core strands of our work will focus on: